 Cooking in a Vertical Rotisserie:

-- After the meat is cooked, shave it with a sharp knife and place it in an already-warm skillet to give it that crisper taste as they do at the taquerias in Mexico.
+- After the meat is cooked, shave or slice it with a sharp knife and place it in an already-warm skillet to give it that crisper taste as they do at the taquerias in Mexico.

 Cooking in your broiler: